Edward Fredkin, Carneigie-Mellon, Pittsburgh, PA

-I got to know Ted through Quantum Theory and Beyond, H. Pierre Noyes and David Bohm.
+I got to know Ted through Quantum Theory and Beyond; and through Ted, I got to know H. Pierre Noyes and David Bohm.

 In 1980, I diverged.
 I should have knocked on your door.
 Your vitae is far more fascinating than I had ever anticipated.
 Instead, I went back to a company that I had started in 1972 (it was primarily a service bureau based on the IBM System 34, then /38 and AS/400).
 We made a few bucks selling our own home-cooked version of word processing to 10,000+ business around the world (competing directly with Wang).

-Later, while creating a two-tiered distribution system for IBM (as a consultant), I also got them to be the founding sponsor of our television series about best business practices as well as entrepreneurship-ethics-generosity.
+Later, while creating a two-tiered distribution system for IBM (as a consultant), I also got them to be the founding sponsor of our weekly, half-hour television show about best business practices as well as entrepreneurship, ethics, and generosity.
 That went on for over 50 seasons on PBS-TV stations throughout the USA and via the VOA-TV on thousands of stations around the world.

 It was a good run.

 I was helping out a nephew and took over this high school geometry classes for a day.
-We were talking about the platonic solids and I had them making very large models with plastic tetrahedrons and octahedrons.
+We were talking about the platonic solids and I had them making very large models with clear plastic tetrahedrons and octahedrons (that I personally manufactured from my own molds).
 At one point, we made a pseudo-dodecahedron of twelve pentagonal clusters of five tetrahedrons.
-Of course, it was a bit sloppy, but I was delighted to find so many odd tetrahedrons and an icosahedron (of twelve tetrahedrons) in the center.
+Of course, it was a bit sloppy, but I was delighted to find so many odd tetrahedrons and an icosahedrons (of twelve tetrahedrons) in the center.

 I asked the kids, “How may steps within would we have to go to get to the Planck length?”
 I did not know, but assumed the number would be quite high.
 I borrowed from base-ten scientific notation.
 Remember Phil Morrison (MIT)?
-He used Kees Boeke’s little book, Cosmic View: The Universe in 40 Jumps to do a book, The Powers of Ten.
-With our 2″ tetrahedron, using base-2 exponential notation, we were at about the 40th step going within when we found the fermion.
+He used Kees Boeke’s little book, Cosmic View: The Universe in 40 Jumps, to do his own book, The Powers of Ten.
+With our 2″ tetrahedron, using base-2 exponential notation, we were at about the 45th step going within when we found the fermion.
 In another 67 steps, we were inside the Planck scale.